Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it answers conversational questions with optional history and context.
-Distinguishes from sibling memo_ask by specifying when to use it.
+The description clearly states the tool answers a conversational question with optional history and context.
+It distinguishes itself from the sibling memo_ask by specifying when to use this tool instead, mentioning prior turns or explicit context shaping retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.